Dr. Gary Tanchak, D.C.

 Video Review

 Above is our exclusive hands-on video review of the Achedaway Pro massage gun.
 We unbox, test, and break down everything you need to know, including attachment details and the charging process.
-A perfect visual supplement to this in-depth review.
+This is a perfect visual supplement to this in-depth review.

 First Impressions

-First things first, and we have always loved massage guns that come in a carrying case.
-We have a feeling it should be standard at this point.
+First things first, we have always loved massage guns that come in a carrying case.
+We feel that it should be standard at this point.

 We’re glad the Achedaway Pro comes in a nice two-zipper carrying case.